"Capability is not charity. It is infrastructure. And infrastructure, once given, must never require me again."James Scott

 Found order through engineering in an unstable environment.
 A pivotal teacher, Mr. Bianco, recognized his technical abilities and encouraged his pursuit of systems thinking.

-Enrolled in the Electromechanical and Robotics STEM program at Upper Bucks County Technical School, laying the foundation for a career in systems architecture.
+Enrolled in an Electromechanical and Robotics STEM program at a technical school, laying the foundation for a career in systems architecture.

 SGS-Thomson Recruitment